dbochicchio/vera/VeraAlexa/README.md

 ```

 # Use in code: Generic commands (OpenLuup only)
-Commands are only supported under OpenLuup at the moment:
+Commands are only supported under OpenLuup (with jq package installed) at the moment:

 ```
 luup.call_action("urn:bochicchio-com:serviceId:VeraAlexa1",